 The stray dog problem is huge in Kosovo and the animals are suffering of diverse contagious sicknesses like rabies, worms or leishmaniose.
-Therefore our Foundation treats all animals and sterilises them, so that they do not reproduce.
+Therefore our Foundation treated since 2015 all animals in the Southwest and sterilises them, so that they do not reproduce.
 We are convinced, that CNVR is in the actual stray dog situation the best method to stop the increase of the dog population, if it is done together with education and registration of dog owners.

 Kosovo is the poorest country on the whole European continent.
 After the war, where men and animals were killed, only few stray dogs were found.
 Since 2008 the amount has increased incredibly, because Kosovo does not know any dog owner responsibility.